 Government website blames shutdown on "radical left."
 Ethics group calls it a "blatant violation."

-Ahead of the looming government shutdown, the U.S. Department of Housing and Urban Development on Tuesday posted a banner in large type on its homepage blaming the shutdown on the "Radical Left," an allegation that an ethics group said was a "blatant violation" of the Hatch Act.
+Ahead of Wednesday's government shutdown, the U.S. Department of Housing and Urban Development on Tuesday posted a banner in large type on its homepage blaming the shutdown on the "Radical Left," an allegation that an ethics group said was a "blatant violation" of the Hatch Act.

-The Hatch Act is a federal law passed in 1939 that "limits certain political activities of federal employees as well as some state, D.C., and local government employees who work in connection with federally funded programs," according to OSC.
+The Hatch Act is a federal law passed in 1939 that "limits certain political activities of federal employees as well as some state, D.C., and local government employees who work in connection with federally funded programs," according to the Office of Special Counsel.

-Its purpose, among other things, according to OSC, is to "ensure that federal programs are administered in a nonpartisan fashion."
+Its purpose, among other things, is to "ensure that federal programs are administered in a nonpartisan fashion," the office explains.

 "This is such an obvious violation of the Hatch Act that it raises the question: 'How on Earth does HUD think they can get away with this?'"
 Craig Holman, a government ethics expert with Public Citizen, who filed the complaint on behalf of his group, said in a statement.
 "The answer is that the Trump administration has managed to neuter the ethics enforcement offices in the executive branch.
 Those who are responsible for enforcing the Hatch Act — namely, the Office of Special Counsel, followed by the Office of Government Ethics and the Attorney General's office — have all been taken over by Trump loyalists or those who are intimidated by Trump."